 - There’s no going back.

-If we’d treat life as a game of do or die, a lot more of us would, for lack of a better thing, accomplish their dreams and ambitions.
+If we’d treat life as a game of do or die, a lot more of us would, for lack of a better thing, accomplish our dreams and ambitions.

 Julius Caesar crossed the Rubicon because there was no other way.
 It felt like he was headed towards certain failure, yet he was also headed towards the possibility of success.